DNYFZR/YoYo/README.md

 cache.list_schema_tables() # with schema information

-# Create / update a table in the cache
+# Create / update a table in the cache with DuckDB readable in-memory data
 cache.update(
   table = "post_delta_query",
-  source = "api_data", # api_data is an in-memory table which DuckDB can interact with (see DuckDB docs for current list) )
+  source = "api_data",
+)

 # Backup the cache to cache directory